WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

 /// It is unspecified how shared locks interact with locks acquired by
 /// non-WASI programs.
 ///
-/// This function returns `errno::wouldblock` if the lock cannot be acquired.
+/// This function returns `errno::again` if the lock cannot be acquired.
 ///
 /// Not all filesystems support locking; on filesystems which don't support
 /// locking, this function returns `errno::notsup`.